 Contributed services are recorded if they (a) create or enhance nonfinancial assets or (b) require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Organization.
 A number of volunteers have contributed significant amounts of their time in the Organization's program services but are not recognized as contributions in the financial statements because they do not meet the aforementioned criteria.
-For the year ended December 31, 2021 there were in-kind contributions totaling \$33,489.
+For the years ended December 31, 2022 and 2021 there were in-kind contributions totaling \$23,158 and \$33,489, respectively.